ibm-cloud-docs/Cloudant/tutorials/create_database.md

 {: step}

-To perform a minimal retrieval, we first request a list of all documents within the database.
+To perform a minimal retrieval, you first request a list of all documents within the database.
 This list is returned as an array.
-We can then show the content of an element in the array.
+You can then show the content of an element in the array.

 1. Retrieve a minimal amount of data.